hashedtokens/edms/README.md

 # Endpoint Data Management System (EDMS)
-Standalone endpoint data storage enabling versioning for accelerating developer collaboration on a day to day basis
+Standalone service enabling versioning for accelerating developer collaboration on a day to day basis

 ## Features
 * **Web View** - Users can create a static website view for all the filtered set of endpoin